HAPIprotocol/hapi-core/migrations/program-migrations/README.md

 ### Configure

 To run migration script set configuration before start.
-You use`config.yaml` to as the template in the repo root or define other file in HAPI_CFG env variable to initialize the config file with required fields:
+You can copy `config.sample.yaml` to `config.yaml` to use the template in the repo root or define other file in HAPI_CFG env variable to initialize the config file with required fields:
 ```yaml
                                   # This is configuration parameters for to HAPI CORE migration